 Available Remedies.

 The assessment of Liquidated Damages shall not constitute a waiver or release of any other remedy the Consortium may have under this Agreement for Contractor’s breach of this Agreement, including without limitation, the Consortium’s right to withhold payment to Contractor for defective or untimely Deliverables or Services, including the Consortium’s right to terminate this Agreement, and the Consortium shall be entitled in its discretion to recover actual damages caused by Contractor’s failure to perform its obligations under this Agreement.
+Notwithstanding the foregoing, any damages to which the Consortium is entitled to recover under this Agreement shall be proportionately reduced by the Liquidated Damages payable to, or previously paid to, the Consortium.

 Payments.